apayne97/phys423/README.md

 ## Course Description
 An introduction to protein structure and molecular interactions needed for analysis of individual proteins with a focus on proteins that highlight important biophysical properties.
 Project-based course emphasizing reading and interpretation of the original literature.
 The groups of protein chosen can be biological machines, including ribosomes and protein synthesis; actin/myosin and muscle motion; kinesin/dynesin, transport, and cellular motion and deformation; and bacterial flagellar action.
 Alternatively the class can study processes based on transmembrane potential gradients including respiration, photosynthesis and chemiosmotic energy coupling as well as nerve function.

+## Course Learning Outcomes
+- Learn how many different biological processes are driven by biophysical machines
+- Understand how form follows function in the evolution of proteins
+- Derive several equations used in biophysics that come from the Boltzmann equation
+- Explain how the function of most proteins depends on their ability to sample different energetic states
+- Use resources like Uniprot and the Protein Data Bank to learn more about proteins
+- Produce a well-research scientific review of what a particular protein does and why it is important for life
+- Communicate complex scientific topics to a class in the form of a presentation
+- Recognize and use terms common to biophysics

 ## Open Education Statement
 All notes of this class will be published in on this website under [Creative Commons CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
 Should you wish to improve the course materials, submit _issues_ or _pull requests_ to this GitHub repo.